gluru/gluru.github.io/beacons.md

  > welcomeId

 Response id used to link this beacon and the conversation.
-Every click to this beacon will trigger to render that response in the widget.
+Every click to this beacon will trigger a render of that response in the widget.
 Required one between `welcomeId` and `previewId`

  > previewId

 Response id used to link this beacon as a popup.
-A click to this beacon will open a popoup rendering the response.
+A click to this beacon will open a popoup showing the response.
 Required one between `welcomeId` and `previewId`

  > htmlClickableElementId